pichichi7/astrocat-phaser/KIRO_DEVELOPER_EXPERIENCE.md

 ---

+## The Hook

+**Week 1:** I built a "pretty" level editor that broke on mobile and let players share impossible-to-solve puzzles.
+Spent 12 hours, rewrote it three times, almost quit.

+**Week 2:** I forced myself to write requirements before touching code.
+Used Kiro's documentation system to structure my thinking.
+Built the same editor in 6 hours.
+It worked.
+No rewrites.

+This is that story.

+---

-## Why I'm Writing This
+## Why I'm Sharing This

 I'm not a professional developer.
-I'm a lawyer who got interested in coding during the pandemic and has been teaching myself through side projects.
-When I saw this hackathon, I thought "why not try something ambitious for once?"
+I'm a lawyer who got into coding during lockdown and has been fumbling through side projects ever since.
+When I saw this hackathon, I thought "why not try something ridiculous?"

-The truth is, I almost gave up after the first week.
-I was drowning in bugs, rewriting code over and over, and had no clear idea if I'd even finish.
-Then I found Kiro's documentation system, and it genuinely changed how I approached the whole project.
+The truth is, I almost quit.
+Week one was a disaster.
+Then I tried Kiro's spec-driven workflow on one feature, and something clicked.
+I'm sharing this because if a non-dev like me can benefit from structured planning, maybe you can too.

-This isn't a marketing pitch.
-I'm just sharing what actually helped me—someone with zero professional dev experience—build something I'm proud of.
+This isn't sponsored.
+I'm just documenting what worked.

----

-## What I Actually Built (And Why It Was Hard)

 ASTROCAT is a Q*bert-style puzzle game where you jump on cubes to change their colors.
 But I wanted to make it more than just a game—I wanted players to create and share their own levels on Reddit.